Manufacturing in the age of instinct

 When consumer electronics come to the end of their lifecycles, manufacturers can reclaim and reuse them rather than dispose of them.
 The ethical impact trend pushes manufacturers to meet society's expectations that businesses become more environmentally conscious.

-One is example is Whirpool's pledge to make most of the plastic components in its appliances from recycled plastics by 2025.
+One is example is Whirlpool's pledge to make most of the plastic components in its appliances from recycled plastics by 2025.
 Another is how Samsung uses its Re+ Program's e-waste collection scheme to collect end-of-life products through service or recycling centers to recycle and reuse them using an environmentally friendly method.

 With up to 80% of carbon emissions over a device's lifetime occurring during manufacturing, it's time to make changes to create a greener future.
 Similar action from other manufacturers could have a significant impact, given that 17 of the world's leading consumer electronics companies together produce roughly the same level of emissions per year as the Czech Republic.